MingchenXia/home/readme.md

 > The Hausdorff convergence property is proved in full generality in my note [Hausdorff convergence properties of partial Okounkov bodies](Notes/HCP.pdf).

-- A transcendental approach to non-Archimedean metrics of pseudoeffective classes, (joint with Tamás Darvas and Kewei Zhang). [arXiv:2302.02541](https://arxiv.org/abs/2302.02541)

-> The theory of non-Archimedean psh functions we developed in this paper trivally satisfies Boucksom--Jonsson's envelope conjecture (even on a general unibranch complex space), see my note [Operations on transcendental non-Archimedean metrics](Notes/OTNA.pdf).

 - Non-pluripolar products on vector bundles and Chern--Weil formulae on mixed Shimura varieties. [arXiv:2210.15342](https://arxiv.org/abs/2210.15342)

 > The Okounkov body part is removed from v2 and will appear elsewhere.

 - Transcendental Okounkov bodies, (joint with Tamás Darvas, Rémi Reboulet, David Witt Nyström and Kewei Zhang). [arXiv:2309.07584](https://arxiv.org/abs/2309.07584)